 Sensational silvers and killer kings.
 Trophy-worthy trout and fantastically finned grayling.
 Hearty halibut and rewarding reds.
-It’s a lineup of Alaska’s finest fishing action and these spectacular species — and many more — are all within casting distance, driving distance and short-flight distance of Anchorage.
+It’s a lineup of Alaska’s finest fishing action, and these spectacular species — and many more — are all within casting distance, driving distance and short-flight distance of Anchorage.

-Yes, Alaska’s largest, busiest and most populated urban hub is also a fishing fantasy come to life … and that isn’t a fishing tale.
+Yes, Alaska’s largest, busiest and most populated urban hub is also a fishing fantasy come to life… and that isn’t a fishing tale.
 Even the most secretive fisherman will brag about this fishery, and it couldn’t be kept secret anyway: Anchorage is a mainstay on any “America’s Best Fishing Cities” list.

-For Alaska visitors, that includes hotel doorsteps.
+For Anchorage visitors, that includes hotel doorsteps.
 The community is covered in streams, creeks and lakes that are packed and stocked with tens of thousands of fun, fighting fish.
 And there are seemingly endless fishing options around Southcentral Alaska that are just a short and scenic drive or flight away.

 Sport fishing is a year-round activity in Anchorage and Alaska, but the action surges in summer.
 From May to September, the fish counts are high, the midnight sun is warm and bright, and fishermen are giddy.
 Where should you wet a line?
 Around Anchorage, practically anywhere there’s water, there are fish.
 Many of these fishing holes also offer peace, quiet and the natural vibe of wild Alaska.
 As you cast and relax, it’s easy to forget you’re in Alaska’s biggest city.